lrodero/cats-effect-tutorial/tutorial.md

 like using `flatMap` but the second step does not need as input the output from the first).

-_WARNING: Stage 3 and stage 2 can happen simultaneously!
+_**WARNING**: Stage 3 and stage 2 can happen simultaneously!
 That is not the case in the code here, but take that into account when coding your own guarded `IO` instances.
 For more info, see [Gotcha: Cancellation is a concurrent action](https://typelevel.org/cats-effect/datatypes/io.html#gotcha-cancellation-is-a-concurrent-action) in cats effect site._